Chlorination System

 Types of Chlorination Systems

-Gas chlorination involves introducing chlorine gas into water, providing an efficient method for large-scale disinfection.
-This method is widely used in municipal water treatment facilities.
+Gas chlorination introduces chlorine gas directly into the water, offering a highly efficient solution for large-scale disinfection.
+It is a preferred method in municipal water treatment plants due to its effectiveness and scalability.

 How Chlorination Works